gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

 for quickly restarting a broken DTLS/SCTP association.
 If tickets and resumption are used it is enough to issue a single ticket per connection.

+Use of the PSK key exchange mode psk_ke is NOT RECOMMENDED as is does not provide ephemeral key exchange.

 ## DTLS 1.2